informarte/yuck/README.md

 ## FlatZinc support

-Yuck's FlatZinc frontend supports all of FlatZinc except for float variables and float constraints.
+Yuck's FlatZinc front end supports all of FlatZinc except for float variables and float constraints.

 When used as a FlatZinc interpreter, Yuck proceeds as follows: